guijinSON/KB-ALBERT/README.md

-# ZIP: Zero-Shot Financial Risk Tolerance Classifier
+# ZIP
+This repository contains code for ZIP, a Zero-Shot Classifier for Financial Risk Tolerance Probing.
+This project was conducted as a part of [Future Finance A.I.
+Challenge](https://2021-icfss.org/?page_id=203) organized by KB Financial Group Inc.

+## Project Explanation
-ZIP is a Zero-Shot Financial Risk Tolerance Classifier designed to infer the investment behavior of individuals.
-It leverages a pretrained Language Model [KB-ALBERT](https://github.com/KB-AI-Research/KB-ALBERT) fine-tuned on [KorNLI](https://github.com/kakaobrain/KorNLUDatasets), a Korean Natural Language Inference(NLI) dataset, as text encoder for the Zero-Shot Topic Classification Pipeline.
+This project cites the framework proposed by [Shashank Srivastava](https://aclanthology.org/P18-1029/) to transform a Pretrained Language Model(PLM) fine-tuned on a Natural Language Inference(NLI) dataset into a Zero-Shot Classifier.
+The output model, ZIP, is used to infer Financial Risk Tolerance by comprehending the investment opinions of eash individuals.
+ZIP leverages a pretrained Language Model [KB-ALBERT](https://github.com/KB-AI-Research/KB-ALBERT) fine-tuned on [KorNLI](https://github.com/kakaobrain/KorNLUDatasets), a Korean Natural Language Inference(NLI) dataset, as text encoder for the Zero-Shot Topic Classification Pipeline.

 <p align="middle">
   <img width="446" height="233" src="https://raw.githubusercontent.com/guijinSON/ZIP/main/assets/title.png">